Albuquerque Probation Violation Lawyers

 Probation is often offered as a compromise to first-time offenders and others who a court feels would best be served by it rather than serving time.
 Probation allows you to skip out on any potential jail or prison time in exchange for weekly or monthly reporting and evident signs of rehabilitation.
 It seems quite lenient when offered to offenders, although many unfortunately do not abide by its rules and restrictions, seemingly not phased by any penalties.
 However, this is a tragic mistake as any violation of your probation can result in heightened, severe penalties.
-If you have been charged with this type of violation, consult an experienced Albuquerque probation violations lawyer who can devise a strategy to ensure you do not receive heightened penalties.
+If you have been charged with this type of violation, consult an experienced Albuquerque probation violation lawyer who can devise a strategy to ensure you do not receive heightened penalties.

 Probation Violation in New Mexico